-The two-year pediatric psychiatry fellowship program provides a diverse experience with the flexibility to tailor to each fellow's career goals.
+This two-year pediatric psychiatry fellowship program provides a diverse experience with the flexibility to tailor to each fellow's career goals.
 The program provides a clinically rich, detailed experience interspersed with didactics and close supervision in a supportive setting that aims to develop a strong foundation in child and adolescent psychiatry.
-Fellows will develop understanding of the biological, psychological, social and developmental factors affecting the lives of children, adolescents and their families and learn to assess and treat their patients using the same approach.
-Fellows will complete rotations at Le Bonheur and St. Jude Children's Research Hospital.
-Outpatient rotations are offered at the Boling Center for Developmental Disabilities where there is a rich interchange with psychologists, psychology interns and developmental pediatrics.
+Fellows are provided the opportunities to develop understanding of the biological, psychological, social and developmental factors affecting the lives of children, adolescents and their families and learn to assess and treat their patients using the same approach.
+All inpatient rotations are held at Le Bonheur, St. Jude Children's Research Hospital and Lakeside Behavioral Health.
+Fellows have the opportunity to grow and learn in the outpatient setting as well with rotations at Le Bonheur's Psychiatry Clinic.
+In clinic, fellows learn the skills needed to treat patients in a fellow-led clinic under attending supervision, which gradually tapers throughout training.
+Longitudinal exposure with our Psychotherapy Clinic and the Center of Excellence for Children in State Custody (COE) Clinic provides a rich interchange with psychologists, psychology interns and developmental pediatrics.

-Andres A. Ramos H., MD Assistant Professor of Psychiatry Residency and Fellowship: The Institute of Living, Hartford, CT
+Andres A. Ramos H., MD

+Assistant Professor of Psychiatry

+Residency and Fellowship: The Institute of Living, Hartford, CT

-Onome Ataga, MD Blaise Carney, MD Mallory Mitchell, MD Ladoris Warren, MD
+Onome Ataga, MD Ian Michalak, MD Ladoris Warren, MD

-Valerie Arnold, MD, FAACAP, ACPsych, FAPA Le Bonheur Medical Director of Psychiatric Services Residency: Psychiatry, University of Tennessee Health Science Center Fellowship: Child & Adolescent Psychiatry, University of Tennessee Health Science Center
+Valerie Arnold, MD, FAACAP, ACPsych, FAPA Le Bonheur Medical Director of Psychiatric Services Residency: Psychiatry, University of Tennessee Health

+Science Center

+Fellowship: Child & Adolescent Psychiatry, University of

+Tennessee Health Science Center

+Jeannine Ricker, MBA

-Jeannine Ricker jricker4@uthsc.edu 901.287.5954
+jricker4@uthsc.edu

-- Trauma - Adverse childhood experiences and their impact on development - Psychiatric evaluation of pre-transplant youth
+- Trauma - Adverse childhood experiences and their impact on development - Psychiatric evaluation of pre-transplant youth - Overcoming barriers to telepsychiatry in public schools - · Preferred pronoun documentation quality improvement project